The Last of the Mohicans: Critical reception

 The novel was first published in 1826 by Carey & Lea, of Philadelphia.
 According to Susan Cooper, its success was "greater than that of any previous book from the same pen" and "in Europe, the book produced quite a startling effect."

-Over time the book grew to be regarded by some as the first Great American Novel.
-It was not always the case.
-Cooper's novels were popular in their day, but contemporary and subsequent 19th-century reviewers were often critical, or dismissive.
-For example, the reviewer of the London Magazine (May 1826) described the novel as "clearly by much the worst of Mr. Cooper's performances."
-Mark Twain notably derided the author in his essay "Fenimore Cooper's Literary Offenses", published in North American Review (July 1895).
+Over time the book became regarded by some as the first Great American Novel.
+Cooper's novels were popular in their day, but contemporary and later 19th-century reviewers were often critical, or dismissive.
+In May 1826, the London Magazine called the novel "clearly by much the worst of Mr. Cooper's performances."
+Mark Twain notably derided the author in his essay "Fenimore Cooper's Literary Offenses", published in North American Review in 1895.
 Twain complained that Cooper lacked a variety of styles and was overly wordy.
-In the early 1940s, Twain scholar Bernard DeVoto found that there was more to the essay, and pieced together a second one from the extra writing, titled "Fenimore Cooper's Further Literary Offenses," in which Twain re-writes a small section of The Last of the Mohicans, claiming that Cooper, "the generous spendthrift", used 100 "extra and unnecessary words" in the original version.
+In the early 1940s, Twain scholar Bernard DeVoto found that there was more to the essay, and pieced together a second one from the extra writing, titled "Fenimore Cooper's Further Literary Offenses", in which Twain rewrites a section of The Last of the Mohicans, claiming that Cooper, "the generous spendthrift", had used 100 "extra and unnecessary words".

-Re-reading the book in his later years, Cooper noted some inconsistencies of plot and characterization, particularly the character of Munro.
-But, he wrote that in general, "the book must needs have some interest for the reader since it could amuse even the writer, who had in a great measure forgotten the details of his work."
+Rereading the book in his later years, Cooper noted some inconsistencies of plot and characterization, particularly the character of Munro.
+But he wrote that in general, "the book must needs have some interest for the reader since it could amuse even the writer, who had in a great measure forgotten the details of his work."